 The most popular Ethereum mining pool by hash rate is Sparkpool, which uses around 25%.
-It offers global mining nodes, compatibility with the leading hardware and comes with a solid reputation for providing the most stable mining pool services and fair allocation of rewards.
+It offers global mining nodes, compatibility with the leading hardware, and comes with a solid reputation for providing the most stable mining pool services and fair allocation of rewards.

-What is an Ethereum Pool Fee?
+What is an ethereum pool fee?

 Ethereum mining pools distribute rewards via many different methods, each of which is determined by the specific pool you choose.

 The fee is generally used to pay and reward the mining pool provider for their upkeep and maintenance of the pool.
 Ethereum pools can charge between 1%-3% as pool fees.
-The most popular pools tend to have lower fees of 1% to incentivise more miners to a particular pool.
+The most popular pools tend to have lower fees of 1% to incentivize more miners to a particular pool.

-How Long Does it take to mine 1 Ethereum?
+How long does it take to mine 1 ethereum?

-By using this handy Ethereum mining calculator, you can calculate how long it will take to mine 1 Ethereum.
+By using this handy Ethereum mining calculator, you can calculate how long it will take to mine 1 ETH.
 As always, it’s entirely dependent on the quality and specifications of the hardware that you’re using.

 If you’re using the best hardware possible, it could take anywhere between 30-60 days to mine one Ethereum.
 When using less powerful hardware, it could take anywhere between 60-90 days to mine one Ethereum.